ubuntu/ubuntu-project-docs/docs/reference/exception-OpenVMToolsUpdates.rst

 Ubuntu release (to allow widespread testing) the version of open-vm-tools can be backported from the current Ubuntu release to the most recent LTS' -updates pocket and any non-LTS stable release in support.

+There should be a single SRU bug tracking the backport.
+Other bugs may included in the changelog; they must have test cases and be verified as normal.
 It is expected that no packaging changes from the current release will be required for this backport - any necessary changes should be highlighted in the SRU bug.
 Similarly, any packaging changes from the previous stable version should be called out in the SRU bug.